processone/docs.ejabberd.im/content/admin/guide/unattended.md

 ---
 title: Unattended Installation
-menu: Unattended Installation
-order: 90
 ---

-Bitrock framework allow unattended install.
+Bitrock framework allow unattended installation.
 With this mode, the installer will not prompt the user for any information and will instead use the default settings configured for each of the parameters.
 That way, no input is required from the user during the